Bosque Farms Municipal Complex

 Isleta Pueblo Tribal Services Center

 McKinley County Judicial Center

 San Juan County Administration

 “It was as long, continuous, and, at times, uncertain or convoluted process demanding constant attention and flexibility.
 Only a dedicated, professional team of architects and their engineers with excellent client relationship skills could successfully manage the above-described comprehensive process…RMKM proved to be such an architectural firm…”

 Simon M. Shima, AICP

 TRIBAL SERVICES CENTER

-Gathering dwellings and structures around a central meeting place, keeping in harmony with natural surroundings, and acknowledging and aligning with the sun, moon, and sacred directions are just some of the traditions that the Isleta Tribe continues hold in high esteem.
-Keeping these in mind, along with a desire to create a sense of unity throughout the complex, RMKM envisioned a two-level facility with four distinct volumes, or "buildings", serving public needs and surrounding a central plaza, while the lower level contains support spaces, public safety, Tribal leadership,and a parking garage.
-Consolidating all of Isleta Pueblo's government agencies, the complex represents a model of program efficiency: all departments share a parking garage, conference center, fitness center, cafe, and circulation plaza.
+Gathering dwellings and structures are grouped around a central meeting place, maintaining harmony with the natural surroundings.
+They're aligned with the sun, moon and sacred directions and honor the traditions the Isleta Tribe continues hold in high esteem.
+Keeping these in mind, along with a desire to create a sense of unity throughout the complex, RMKM envisioned a two-level facility with four distinct volumes, or "buildings", serving public needs and surrounding a central plaza.
+The lower level contains support spaces, public safety, Tribal leadership and a parking garage.
+Consolidating all of Isleta Pueblo's government agencies, the complex represents a model of program efficiency: all departments share a parking garage, conference center, fitness center, cafe and circulation plaza.